VFM-VAE: Vision Foundation Models Can Be Good Tokenizers for Latent Diffusion Models: More ablation studies of VFM-VAE

 VFM-VAE consistently achieves faster convergence and higher generation quality than the VA-VAE baseline across all generative models.
-A key distinction, however, lies in the choice of underlying VFMs for alignment: VFM-VAE is built upon SigLIP2-Large, trained primarily with contrastive objectives to support both vision–language alignment and dense visual representation learning, whereas VA-VAE is aligned with DINOv2-Large, a purely vision-based self-supervised model.
+A key distinction, however, lies in the choice of underlying VFMs for alignment: VFM-VAE is built upon SigLIP2-Large, trained primarily with contrastive objectives to support both vision-language alignment and dense visual representation learning, whereas VA-VAE is aligned with DINOv2-Large, a purely vision-based self-supervised model.
 This difference introduces a natural trade-off between alignment and reconstruction quality.
-As shown in Section~\ref{appendix:vfm-choice}, when VFM-VAE is aligned with DINOv2-Large, its reconstruction slightly lags behind that of the SigLIP2-Large variant.
+As shown in \cref{appendix:vfm-choice}, when VFM-VAE is aligned with DINOv2-Large, its reconstruction slightly lags behind that of the SigLIP2-Large variant.

 To determine whether the performance gap originates from the VFMs themselves, we conducted a controlled comparison.
-Following VA-VAE’s strong alignment setup, we retrained a VA-VAE using \textbf{SigLIP2-Large on 51M images ($\approx$ 40 epochs)}, achieving strong reconstruction before training the same generative model.
-Results in Table~\ref{tab:vfm_fair_comp} lead to two main observations:
+Following VA-VAE’s strong alignment setup, we retrained a VA-VAE using \textbf{SigLIP2-Large on 51M images ($\approx$ 40 epochs)}, achieving adequate reconstruction performance before training the same generative model.

-\begin{itemize}[leftmargin=*,itemsep=0mm] \item VA-VAE requires substantially longer training to achieve competitive alignment and reconstruction, while VFM-VAE reaches a balanced trade-off in far fewer epochs. \item Even after matching the VFM choice and training duration, the VA-VAE variant still underperforms VFM-VAE, confirming that the improvement arises not merely from using a stronger VFM but from \textbf{VFM-VAE’s architectural design that leverages VFM features as the starting point}, yielding stronger representational learning throughout the generative process. \end{itemize}